mxber2022/IPC_Encode_DataHack/README.md

 The primary objectives of the Subnet Explorer project are as follows:

-1. **Gather Subnet Information**: We aim to collect comprehensive data about various subnets, including their structure, IP ranges, network configurations, and other relevant details.
+1. **Gather Subnet Information**: We aim to collect comprehensive data about various subnets such as lastest block number, block data, gas price.

-2. **Build Subnet Explorer**: Using the gathered information, we will develop a Subnet Explorer tool that allows users to visualize, search, and analyze different subnets.
-This tool will be a valuable resource for network administrators, cybersecurity professionals, and anyone interested in understanding subnet structures.
+2. **Build Subnet Explorer**: Using the gathered information, we will develop a Subnet Explorer tool that allows users to visualize, search, and analyze subnet.

 3. **Deploy NFT Smart Contract**: In addition to the subnet exploration aspect, we will also deploy a simple NFT smart contract on a subnet.
 This contract will enable users to create and trade unique digital assets on the blockchain, providing a hands-on experience with blockchain technology.